All agrivoltaic cropping systems at a glance

 From a PV performance perspective, the researchers found that agrivoltaic systems have higher specific investment costs than conventional ground-mounted PV systems, with cost increases typically ranging from 20% to 90%.
 This is primarily due to the more complex and reinforced mounting structures needed to accommodate agricultural activities.

-“The complexity of these structures also increases the environmental impact of agrivoltaic systems by roughly 20% compared to conventional ground-mounted PV systems,” Zainali said.
-“Additionally, under certain conditions, agrivoltaic systems may produce less specific energy than conventional PV systems due to higher soiling rates associated with agricultural activities.”
+“The added structural components needed to keep agrivoltaic plants compatible with farming operation also increase the environmental impact of agrivoltaic systems by roughly 20% compared to conventional ground-mounted PV systems,” co-author Alessandro Agostini said.
+“Additionally, when agrivoltaic designs constrain farming productivity because of the shadowing or the reduction of usable area, they may induce land displacement and additional land occupation beyond the site itself, and, under certain conditions, agrivoltaic systems may produce less specific energy than conventional PV systems due to higher soiling rates associated with agricultural activities.”

-The researchers mapped global agrivoltaic potential and identified Africa, the Asia-Pacific region, and Central and South America as offering the highest potential for these systems.

-“We reviewed current guidelines, standards, regulations, and policies for agrivoltaics worldwide,” Ma Lu said.
-“Our survey shows that accurately predicting system performance before installation is crucial, especially for countries with crop yield targets such as Italy, France, Germany, and Japan.
-This has increased demand for precise modelling and simulation tools capable of linking system design, components, shading, ground irradiation, microclimate variations, crop yield, and energy production to optimize system design.”
+“We reviewed current guidelines, standards, regulations, and policies for agrivoltaics from around the world,” researcher Anatoli Chatzipanagi said.
+“Our analysis shows that accurately predicting system performance prior to installation is critical -particularly in countries with defined crop yield targets such as Italy, France, Germany, and Japan.
+This, in turn, increases the demand for advanced modelling and simulation tools that can integrate system design, components, shading, ground irradiation, microclimate variations, crop yield, and energy production to achieve overall system design optimisation.”

-“Advancements in modelling, simulation, and optimization must be complemented by fieldwork,” Zainali added.
+“Advancements in modelling, simulation, and optimization must be complemented by fieldwork,” co-author Jordan Macknick added.
 “In our paper, we identified at least five limitations in current field studies, including small-scale facilities with non-standard PV designs, a lack of comprehensive databases, insufficient standardized protocols or performance indicators, and short experimental durations.”

 Finally, the researchers stressed that analyzing the techno-economic, environmental, and social aspects of agrivoltaics, as well as landscape impacts and suitable deployment areas, is critical to guiding policy development.